Patents show the sun shining on renewable energy

-As solar technology continues to drive the expanding renewable energy sector, analysis of the patent landscape reveals both the leading players and where the next generation of technology is coming from
+As solar technology continues to drive the renewable energy sector, the patent landscape reveals both the leading players and where the next generation of technology is coming from.
+Cassie Daddario, Sung Hei Yau and Bruce Rubinger explore.

 Solar energy is a key enabling technology that can help to mitigate the effects of climate change and accelerate the growth of renewable energy.
 With solar efficiency increasing, solar energy is expected to supply 50% of the world’s energy capacity in the next 25 years.
 Thus, a worldwide race is on to create the innovations needed to power this transformation and capture the benefits with strong patents.
 However, solar technology faces stiff performance, cost and durability challenges.
 In this tough environment, companies with a strong IP position covering critical solar technology will emerge as big winners.